oyvindkinsey/easyXDM/README.txt

 across the domain boundary and have the result returned.

 This also enables you to expose AJAX services in an easy way.

+USAGE
+Place easyXDM.js/easyXDM.min.js/easyXDM.debug.js and hash.html on your domain. json2.js should also be placed there if you intend to use easyXDM.Interface, or a easyXDM.Channel with the JSON serializer.

+Follow the documentation and examples at http://easyxdm.net/docs for more.